tmray/tmray.github.com/_posts/2015-09-28-stealing-pac-man-cards.md

 On top of that, all the artwork was just really cool.
 Me and all my friends thought that the new 8-bit graphics that these arcade games had were just genius.
 We tried to emulate those particular styles in our own drawings and artwork.

-The reason I bring all this up is because I was thinking today about these cards, and remembered it was the first and only time that I can remember I ever stole something.
+The reason I bring all this up is because I was thinking today about these cards.
+It occurred to me that it was the first, and only time, that I can remember I ever stole something.

 I've by no means been an angel my entire life.
 But I recalled the one time I stole a pack of these cards and how I really felt bad about it.